xcat2/confluent-docs/docs/advanced_topics/confluentnodeassign.md

     DVJJ1042,n3,172.30.170.3
     DVJJ1003,n4,172.30.170.4

+!!! note
-Note that if you receive an error like `Nodename is a required field`, check for any completely blank lines, for example at the end of the file.
+    If you receive an error like `Nodename is a required field`, check for any completely blank lines, for example at the end of the file.
 Delete any such lines and try again.

 This file can be processed by nodediscover to associate all the serial numbers with node names: